This post contains affiliate links. Please read my disclosures.

 The creamy nutty flavour of the chestnut flour is chocolate’s soulmate.
 It gives the brownie such depth and their intense courtship is lightened up with the whipped chestnut ganache which you should skip at your peril.

 - The only flour involved here is chestnut flour which lends a rich nutty vibe to the brownies.
+And also means they are naturally gluten-free.

 - A touch of melted dark chocolate but mainly cocoa give the perfect balance of fudginess without the brownie being too wet.